tessercat/daoistic-book/book.md

 ## English

-Practice every day
-and get better.

-Follow the way every day
-and get worse.
+Practice every day and get better, follow the way every day and get worse.

 Get worse and worse
 till you end up doing nothing.

-You're doing nothing
-but nothing's left undone.
+Doing nothing, but nothing's left undone.

 Always get ahead in the world
 by having no work to do.